chris-pikul/mockingbird/README.md

 ### Patterns

-__This feature is WIP, and below is the idea of how it WILL work__

 For other cases that don't fit with the provided generators, you can customize the output by building a pattern string.
 Unlike the [Regular Expression](#regular-expressions) feature, these are a bit more readable and useful for when static and dynamic text intersect.

 They use a formatting string that takes double-brace `{{directive}}` style formatting strings.
 Within the formatting directive you can specify the data type generator to use for part.
-Additionally, any generator can be repeated if needed using an array style `[]` within the formatting tag.

 Example: `Hello {{name}}, your birthday is on {{localeDate}}, your favorite color is {{namedColor}} and you have {{int(0, 10)}} cats.`

 Outputs: `Hello Johnathan Smith, your birthday is on 2/4/1981, your favorite color is mauve and you have 3 cats.`

+See the documentation at [Patterns](https://github.com/chris-pikul/blob/main/PATTERNS.md) for more information.

 ### Templates